 To date, substantially all of our research and development expenses have been related to the preclinical and clinical development of etripamil.
 Historically, we have incurred research and development expenses that primarily relate to the development of etripamil for the treatment of PSVT.
 As we advance etripamil or other product candidates for other indications, we expect to allocate our direct external research and development costs across each of the indications or product candidates.
-Further, while we expect our research and development costs for the development of atrial fibrillation and angina to increase in preparation for each of their respective Phase 2 clinical trials, we expect our research and development expenses related to the development of etripamil for PSVT to remain a large majority of our research and development expenses.
-The following table shows our research and development expenses by type of activity for the years ended December 31, 2017 and 2018.
+Further, while we expect our research and development costs for the development of etripamil in atrial fibrillation and angina to increase in preparation for each of their respective Phase 2 clinical trials, we expect our research and development expenses related to the development of etripamil for PSVT to remain a large majority of our research and development expenses by type of activity for the years ended December 31, 2017 and 2018.

-Year Ended December 31.
+Year Ended December 31,

 (in thousands) 2017 2018

-Clinical and pre-clinical \$ 3,446 \$ 12,54
+Clinical and pre-clinical \$ 3,446 \$ 12,546

-Drug manufacturing and formulation 1,663 3,32
+Drug manufacturing and formulation 1,661 3,320

-Regulatory and other costs 1,052 2 1,24
+Regulatory and other costs 1,052 1,240

-Less: investment tax credits (523 3) (25
+Less: investment tax credits (523) (257)

-Total research and development expenses \$ 5,636 \$ 16,84
+Total research and development expenses \$ 5,636 \$ 16,849

 We expect our research and development expenses to increase substantially as we increase personnel costs, including share-based compensation, and as we continue the development of etripamil and pursue regulatory approval.
 The process of conducting the necessary clinical research to obtain regulatory approval is costly and time-consuming.
-As a result of the uncertainties discussed above, we are unable to determine the duration and completion costs of our research and development projects or when and to what extent we will generate revenue from the commercialization and sale of our product candidates if at all
+As a result of the uncertainties discussed above, we are unable to determine the duration and completion costs of our research and development projects or when and to what extent we will generate revenue from the commercialization and sale of our product candidates, if at all.